-One of the most popular blogs on my site rockingyourrole.com has been one about making small talk with your boss.
-So I thought I’d share it with you because it is definitely challenge that many of you face, and even if you don’t have a boss, you will have important clients or colleagues you may need to make small talk with.
+One of the most popular blogs on my site rockingyourrole.com is about how to make small talk with your boss.
+As this is a challenge that many of us face face I thought I’d share it here.
+Even if you don’t have a boss, you will have important clients or colleagues you may need to make small talk with.

-Well here are some suggestions to move you from mediocre to memorable in the eyes of your boss.
+How to move from mediocre to memorable in the eyes of your boss

 1. Less talk more listening

 By listening and observing, you can find out:

 - Their interests outside work – family, sports, music, gadgets?

 - What type of information they listen to most – targets, ideas, relationships or facts and figures?

 - What style or approach they are most receptive to, such as humour, thought provoking questions, fast paced banter or relaxed over coffee.

 Knowing what their interests are means you can ask: how are the children, family or new car?
 Try to make connections with your life, if you don’t have children perhaps you can talk about a friend’s child or a niece of nephew.
 Or maybe you are thinking of going on holiday, and your boss has just been, you can ask for the inside track on the country they visited.